j19sch/testcraftcamp/pages/home.md

 ### When is it?

-Friday evening 18 September 2020 (introduction and fun) &
-Saturday 19 September 2020 (unconference)
+Friday evening 18 September 2020 (introduction and fun) & Saturday 19 September 2020 (unconference).
+You can find the schedule [here](/event-format/#schedule-saturday).

 ### Virtual you say?